JuandeMata/lararepo/README.md

 At the root of this folder we'll have all our interfaces following the next name convention: `[RepositoryName]Interface.php`

-**NOTE**: It does not really matter the name that we use as long as we use "Interface" as prefix.
+**NOTE**: It does not really matter the name that we use as long as we use "Interface" as suffix.
 This is important because the auto binder will try to find all files matching this pattern.

 Inside this Repositories folder, we must have another folder called Eloquent, that will contain all our implementations for